rostock/CityJSONEditor/Readme.md

 3. Go to `File > Import > CityJSON` and navigate to the directory where the CityJSON file is stored and open it.

-4. Select a building / building part and make sure the object is a 'child' and NOT a 'parent' object.
-Then click on the `View` tab and click `Frame Selected` (sometimes after `Frame Selected` is clicked you need to zoom in for the render to appear on your screen).

-    If the buildings behave weirdly as you rotate change the view from `Perspective` to `Orthographic` by clicking  the `numpad 5` key.

-    If you want to visualize a certain area, click `Shift + B` and draw a rectangle with your mouse to zoom in into that specific area of the dataset.
+4. If you want to visualize a certain area, click `Shift + B` and draw a rectangle with your mouse to zoom in into that specific area of the dataset.

 5. To select all the children of a building right click on the building's (parent's) ID and click `Select Hierarchy`